 Icecapades by Alison Hallett.
 Clear ice — ice without any bubbles — produces a slower melt and a lot of obsession.
 Photos by Pat Moran.

 Wood Stock by Jacqui Cheng.
 A once-obscure bit of printing history on the shores of Lake Michigan finds rekindled interest.
 Photos by the author.

 Tiny Furniture by Thaddeus Hunt.
 A smaller house expanded Tad and his wife’s view.
 Illustration by Dominic Flask.

 Light Motif by David Erik Nelson.
 A pinhole lens cap finally brings infinite focus and undistorted images to digital cameras.
 Photos by Wade Patrick Brooks.

 How He Met My Mother by Jason Snell.
 The unlikely sequences that lead to a new life.
 Photos by the author’s father.

-The ebook also includes these additional stories:
+The ebook bundle, paperback (print on demand) edition, and Kindle version also include these additional stories: